-Cash and cash equivalents, investment income earned and accrued, due from related parties, other receivables, due to related parties, accounts payable, accrued expenses and other liabilities, uncollected premiums and due to policyholders have short-term maturities, hence, their carrying amounts are considered their fair values.
+Cash and cash equivalents, investment income earned and accrued, due from related parties, other receivables, due to related parties, accounts payable, accrued expenses and other liabilities, uncollected premiums, policyholder loans, and due to policyholders have short-term maturities, hence, their carrying amounts are considered their fair values.

-The fair value of loan receivables, loan to fellow subsidiary and security deposit were determined based on a discounted cash flow analysis using Sun Life's average incremental cost of borrowing of 4.43% and 2.10% in 2021 and 2020, respectively.
+The fair value of loan receivables, loan to fellow subsidiary and security deposit were determined based on a discounted cash flow analysis using Sun Life's average incremental cost of borrowing of 6.35% and 4.43% in 2022 and 2021, respectively.